mims-harvard/TDC/README.md

   year=2020
 }
 ```
-Paper will also be released soon.
+Paper is in progress and will come out soon.

 ## Benchmark and Leaderboard